n26/psd2-tpp-docs/doc/dedicated-pisp.md

 ## Payment endpoints

-Please use your QWAC certificate when calling for any Payment request on `xs2a.tech26.de`, along with a valid access token retrieved as per the [oauth](https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1895696821/PSD2+Dedicated+Interface+-+AISP+Access+documentation##Validity-of-access-&-refresh-tokens "https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1895696821/PSD2+Dedicated+Interface+-+AISP+Access+documentation##Validity-of-access-&-refresh-tokens") session.
+Please use your QWAC certificate when calling for any Payment request on `xs2a.tech26.de`, along with a valid access token retrieved as per the "Oauth" paragraph.

 ### Create payment